infinyon/fluvio/k8-util/helm/README.md

 # Overview

-Fluvio's Helm charts to are compiled into fluvio cluster installer.
+By default, Fluvio's leverage compiled-in charts for Kubernetes deployment.

 ## Sys Chart

 This chart contains CRD definitions.
-Since CRD is scope to a cluster, only one sys chart should be deployed to a Kubernetes cluster.
+Since CRD is scope to a cluster, only one sys chart can be deployed to a Kubernetes cluster.

 ## App Chart